The Minty Five-Star Adventure

 "We're almost there," I breathed.
 "Let's keep going."

 As Joey and I rounded another corner… I nearly ran smack into a Rhyhorn, digging up rocks with its horn to eat.
 We both froze as the Rock/Ground-type turned to regard us with a lazy eye, wondering exactly just what our problem was.
-I sweatdropped nervously, backing away slowly so as not to agitate it.
+I gulped and backed away slowly so as not to agitate it.
 "Oops… s-sorry…" I stammered.
-"Don't mind me… we're just passing through…"
+"Don't mind me…"

 A swoosh of air, and I suddenly felt a searing pain across the back of my right leg, as something struck me from behind.
 I staggered and fell to the floor with a scream, instantly clutching at where I had been injured.
 It was a clean cut on my leg, trickling blood down into my sock and stinging unmercifully.